jarviscanada/jarvis_data_eng_AhmadouGaye/README.md

 **Computer Vision project**: Developed using Python, OpenCV, and deep learning, it was an academic project at university that involved detecting the presence of a hand through a camera and displaying the number of fingers shown in real time.

-**Database conception for a university restaurant Web/Mobile app **: Designed using SQL, with the mySQL RDBMS and Python, this project consisted in creating, normalizing, inserting datas and managing the database.
-The datas are inserted with a Python scripts which collects datas from a Excel file and inserts them in the appropriate tables automatically.
+**Database conception for a university restaurant Web/Mobile app **: Designed using SQL, with the MySQL RDBMS and Python, this project involved creating, normalizing, inserting data, and managing the database.
+The data is inserted using Python scripts that collect data from an Excel file and automatically insert it into the appropriate tables.

 ## Professional Experiences

 **Data engineer, Jarvis (2024-present)**: Working in Software Engineering field using the most recents technologies and methodologies in the field

-**Intern back-end developer, Universite de Moncton (2023)**: Worked in a four months internship on web site back-end project.
+**Intern back-end developer, Universite de Moncton (2023)**: Worked in a four-months internship on my university restaurant website back-end project with a group of four Computer Sciences students and many nutitional sciences students

-**Intern Software developer, Elumicate Inc. (2022)**: Worked in a four months internship on Linux and Artificial intelligence projects.
+**Intern Software developer, Elumicate Inc. (2022)**: Worked in a four-month internship on Linux device connectivity monitoring and Artificial Intelligence projects to count objects using YOLO and save data to files.

 ## Education